agrawal-d/agrawal-d.github.io/about.md

 Apart from programming, I enjoy reading [books](https://www.goodreads.com/review/list/26803636).
 My favourite genre is Fantasy.
 Some my favourite books are **To Kill a Mockingbird** by Harper Lee, **Eragon** by Christopher Paolini and **The Call of the Wild** by Jack London.
 I also enjoy drawing occasionally.

-I like to read a lot about computer science culture and philosophy.
+I like to read a lot about computer science, culture, technology, and philosophy.
 As a consequence, my favourite websites are [Hacker News](https://news.ycombinator.com/news) and [JSTOR Daily](https://daily.jstor.org/).
 I love to read detailed articles about anything at all, so if you find something interesting on the internet, please do [share it with me](/contact).

 You can get in touch with me [here](/contact).